Gregorij Rožman

 Gregorij Rožman (9 March 1883 – 16 November 1959) was a Slovenian Roman Catholic prelate.
 Between 1930 and 1959, he served as bishop of the Diocese of Ljubljana.
 He may be best-remembered for his controversial role during World War II.
-Rožman was an ardent anti-communist and opposed the Liberation Front of the Slovene People and the Partisan forces because they were led by the Communist party.
+Rožman was an ardent anti-communist and opposed the Liberation Front of the Slovene People and the Partisan forces because they were led by the Communist Party.
 He established relations with both the fascist and Nazi occupying powers, issued proclamations of support for the occupying authorities, and supported armed collaborationist forces organized by the fascist and Nazi occupiers.
-The Yugoslav Communist government convicted him in absentia in August 1946 of treason for collaborating with the Nazis against the Yugoslav resistance.
+The Yugoslav communist government convicted him in absentia in August 1946 of treason for collaborating with the Nazis against the Yugoslav resistance.
 In 2009, his conviction was annulled on procedural grounds.

-During the Communist period, official historiography portrayed Rožman as a Nazi collaborator.
+During the communist period, official historiography portrayed Rožman as a Nazi collaborator.
 Western historians, including Jozo Tomasevich and Gregor Kranjc have also, more recently, described Rožman as a collaborator, based on his proclamations and actions during the war.
 The Roman Catholic Church in Slovenia has been actively campaigning for his rehabilitation, claiming his actions were motivated solely to minimize the number of Slovenian casualties during the war.

 Pre-war years

 Early life

 Rožman was born on 9 March 1883 into a Carinthian Slovene family in Dolintschitschach (Dolinčiče) near Feistritz ob Bleiburg (Bistrica pri Pliberku) in Austria-Hungary to Franc Rožman and Terezija (née Glinik) Rožman.
 The family lived on a medium-sized farm, had seven children (Gregorij was the youngest) and was severely indebted.
 In 1889 he started attending public school in Šmihel and then enrolled in a gymnasium in Klagenfurt.

 During his years in gymnasium he lived in the Marijinišče dormitory, which hosted students that were expected to study theology after graduating.
 He published essays in the newsletter of Carinthian Slovenes Mir and also (under the pseudonym "Emil Fanič") in the handwritten student journal Vaje, for which he edited six issues from 7th grade until graduation.
 After graduating with honors in 1904 he studied theology in Klagenfurt.
-He joined the Academy of Slovene seminaries (Akademija slovenskih bogoslovcev) becoming its president of it in his final year and published essays in its journal Bratoljub (which he edited in school year 1906/07).
+He joined the Academy of Slovene seminaries (Akademija slovenskih bogoslovcev) becoming its president of it in his final year and published essays in its journal Bratoljub (which he edited in the 1906/07 academic year).
 At that time, Slovene students were in constant conflict with German students, who published their own journal, Germania.
 The conflict was over nationalistic frictions in Carinthia.
 He was a member of the Congregation of Mary (Marijina kongregacija).
-In his last school year he visited Rome with the Rev Anton Benetko, where he met Pope Pius X.
+In his last academic year he visited Rome with the Rev Anton Benetko, where he met Pope Pius X.